ekingan/rad-client/README.md

 1. The last 6 digits represent the unique numberical code for the bike
 1. Any characters between the factory and the unique code are considered the version

+### Known Issues

+When navigating between routes, the decooded serial number data does not persist.

+The JWT token is stored in localStorage - this is not ideal and this strategy should not be used on production code.

+I added basic component tests, yet robust business logic tests (in utils.test.js).
+In production these should be more robust

 ### One more thing
 In my last several positions I have worked almost exclusively in Ruby on Rails.
-To complete this challenge using Ruby on Rails seemed too easy, and frankly, too boring, I wanted to try my hand at creating this application using some tools I don't know very well.
-I am sure I am breaking some rules as far as what is considered to be 'best practice', however, I hope I get some points for trying something new and being able to learn quickly.
+To complete this challenge using Ruby on Rails seemed too easy, and frankly, I wanted to try my hand at creating this application using some tools I don't know very well.
+I am unsure on some of the best practices, however, I hope to get some points for trying something new and being able to learn quickly.
 I could have spent a lot longer on this challenge but wanted to get it back to you without too much delay.

 Thanks for considering me for this opportunity!